-These three early editions of the Space Trilogy by Headington author, C.S.
+These three first Pan editions of the Space Trilogy by Headington author, C.S.
 Lewis, are in our History of Headington collection.

 The first book in the trilogy is Out of the Silent Planet (1938), which is set mostly on Mars (called "Malacandra").
 In this book, the protagonist Elwin Ransom journeys to Mars to discover that Earth is exiled from the rest of the solar system.
 A long time ago, it fell to an angelic being known as the Bent Oyarsa, and now, to prevent contamination of the rest of the Solar System (known as "The Field of Arbol"), it is called "the silent planet" (or "Thulcandra").